SirDap/tripodvideoninja/_posts/2016-01-18-rewrapping-and-adding-timecode-to-mp4s.markdown

 ---
 layout: post
-title:  "Rewrapping MP4s as MOVs to Add Timecode"
+title:  "How to Add Timecode to MP4 Files"
-subtitle: "A comparison of timecode-generating programs"
+subtitle: "Rewrapping MP4s as MOVs to Add Timecode"
 date:   2016-01-24 11:37:23 -0500
 categories: codecs
 ---